Canon EOS R5 Field Test: 2024 Shinjuku Gyoen Chrysanthemums

 While the 2024 Shinjuku Gyoen Chrysanthemums didn’t have their usual dazzling impact, the trip was far from wasted.
 It proved to be an invaluable outing with the Canon EOS R5.
 The camera’s ability to pull crisp, beautifully-colored images from a less-than-perfect scene is exactly what I had hoped for.
 It turned a potentially frustrating shoot into an enjoyable and successful one.

 Maybe next year, the weather will cooperate and the flowers will return to their former glory.
 But for now, I’ll take the win: a great camera that proves its worth when conditions aren’t ideal.
+Please remember to check out [Shinjuku Gyoen: A Photographer’s Guide to Tokyo’s Urban Oasis] to get full information about the park (including cherry blossoms).

 Have you ever had a piece of gear save a shoot for you?
 Or have you photographed the Shinjuku Gyoen chrysanthemums (official website)?
 Share your experience in the comments below!